slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On morality

 <!--
-> *"Virtues are the rules that, if widely adopted by individuals, lead to win-win outcomes for all of society."  -- naval@x*
+> *"Virtues are the rules that, if widely adopted by individuals, lead to win-win outcomes for all of society."  -- x@naval*
 > *"When a society loses its moral compass, it collapses from within."  -- G.K.
 Chesterton [1874]*
 > *"Respect for the truth comes close to being the basis of all morality."  -- Dune*
 + @Rapahelz -- The measure of ethics is transparency.